rubyreferences/rubyref/book/builtin/marshal.md

 "f" represents a Float object.
 Following the type byte is a byte sequence containing the float value.
 The following values are special:

-"inf"
-: Positive infinity
+* "inf"\: Positive infinity

-"-inf"
-: Negative infinity
+* "-inf"\: Negative infinity

-"nan"
-: Not a Number
+* "nan"\: Not a Number

 Otherwise the byte sequence contains a C double (loadable by strtod(3)).
 Older minor versions of Marshal also stored extra mantissa bits to ensure portability across platforms but 4.8 does not include these.
-See ruby-talk:69518
+See
-: for some explanation.
+\[ruby-talk:69518\] for some explanation.

 #### Hash and Hash with Default Value